 - Ted Mosby in How I Met Your Mother occasionally wears one when he teaches his college architecture class.

-- Freddie Lyon (played by the lovely Ben Whishaw) in The Hour is frequently seen in his natty-looking knitted waistcoat.
+- Freddie Lyon (played by the lovely Ben Whishaw) in The Hour is frequently seen in a knitted waistcoat in season one.
+In Season Two, his wardrobe - and waistcoat - get a style upgrade.

 - Anson Fullerton loves to rock the waistcoat on Burn Notice.
 Some of the other characters even comment on it.